 The Mill River corridor, which envelops the downtown reach of the Mill (Rippowam) River, was established in 2001 as a designated urban redevelopment area.
 Fifty percent of new real estate taxes resulting from new development are dedicated for reinvestment in the district for public infrastructure including Mill River Park and affordable housing and for debt service on bonds financing such infrastructure.
 Included in the redevelopment program is an increase in residential density which is already reflected in a significant increase in downtown construction of apartments and condominiums.
 Increased downtown density called for in Stamford's Master Plan promotes the growth of the City's core and decreased reliance on vehicles in these areas adjacent to the express railroad station and the high concentration of office buildings.
-Multiple apartment buildings, condominiums and the 1.1 million-square-foot office complex at 600 Washington Blvd. are already generating new real estate taxes that are being used to fund park development.
+Multiple apartment buildings, condominiums and the 1.1 million-square-foot office complex at 600 Washington Boulevard. are already generating new real estate taxes that are being used to fund park development.
 Other Corridor projects are in various stages of development and municipal approval.
 This transitoriented development in the downtown area is a cornerstone of the City's smart growth strategy.

 The Mill River itself loomed large as a development constraint with its deteriorated dam and Mill Pond and the increase in downtown flood risk it had caused.
 Historically, all buildings faced away from the river and it was essentially a sewer for the mills that used it for power.
 In 2002, Stamford created Mill River Park Collaborative, a public/private partnership that spearheads the restoration of the river and creation of a new 28-acre urban park along its banks and a greenway through downtown to Long Island Sound.
 Since the Park's inception, over 1,000 units of new apartments have been developed around its perimeter.
 The \$8 million river restoration project included \$5 million in federal funding from the Army Corps of Engineers Mill River and Mill Pond Restoration Project under which the Mill Pond dam and a remnant dam at Pulaski Street were demolished in 2009.
 Reconstruction of the river channel has been completed and Mill River now runs freely for the first time since 1641.
 In 2014, the Federal Emergency Management Agency (FEMA) approved the City and Collaborative's application to revise the flood map because 100year flood elevations were reduced by up to three feet as a result of the design of river restoration and new park construction.
 The removal of the Mill Pond and its dam also eliminated an estimated \$1.5 million in dredging and sediment disposal costs every five years.
-In May 2013, the \$11.7 million construction of Phase 1 of the park, around the river in the vicinity of the old Mill Pond, was completed.
-In 2015, Mill River Park Collaborative broke ground on a 5,000 sq. ft. event pavilion which houses a custom fabricated wooden carousel.
-The venue, which opened in 2017, has become a popular space for birthday parties, wedding receptions and other public and private events.
-In July 2017, the Collaborative broke ground on a 9,000 sq. ft. seasonal ice skating center and fountain.
-A 10,000 sq. ft. visitor and environmental education center is currently under design and slated to being construction in 2019.
+In May 2013, the \$11.7 million construction of Phase 1 of the park, around the river in the vicinity of the old Mill Pond, was completed In 2017, Mill River Park Collaborative opened the Brownstein/Selkowitz Carousel Pavilion a 5,000-square-foot event pavilion which houses The David and Marian Nissen Carousel, a custom fabricated wooden carousel with 30 hand-carved and painted horses and other figures selected by the children of Stamford.
+The venue has become a popular space for birthday parties, wedding receptions and other public and private events.
+In May of 2018, the Collaborative opened the 9,000-square-foot Steven & Alexandra Cohen Ice Skating Center & Fountain.
+The 9,000-square-foot recreational ice rink transforms into a magical interactive fountain during the warmer months.
+The venue has already proven to be a popular family venue for the community.
+A 9,000-square-foot visitor and environmental education center is currently under design and slated to being construction in 2020.